An Empirical Study on Information Extraction using Large Language Models: Robustness Analysis

-In this subsection, we explore whether ChatGPT can distinguish the order of two entities in the RE-RC sub-task, i.e., which entity is the subject and which entity is the object.
+In this subsection, we explore whether GPT-4 can distinguish the order of two entities in the RE-RC sub-task, i.e., which entity is the subject and which entity is the object.
 Since most relation types are not symmetric, the order of two entities is very critical.
-For example, the sentence ``\emph{Steven Paul Jobs was born in San Francisco on February 24, 1955.}'' expresses the relational triplet <\emph{Steven Paul Jobs}, \emph{born\_in}, \emph{San Francisco}>, not the triplet <\emph{San Francisco}, \emph{born\_in}, \emph{Steven Paul Jobs}>.
+For example, the sentence ``\emph{Steven Paul Jobs was born in San Francisco on February 24, 1955.}'' expresses the relational triplet \textlangle \emph{Steven Paul Jobs}, \emph{born\_in}, \emph{San Francisco}\textrangle, not the triplet \textlangle \emph{San Francisco}, \emph{born\_in}, \emph{Steven Paul Jobs}\textrangle, where the subject entity should take the first place while the object entity takes the last.
 For each instance of the asymmetric relation types, we swap the order of entities and check the change in prediction results.
-After exchanging the order, the prediction result should be changed to ``\textbf{NA}'', which indicates no relationship exists between entities.
-The results are shown in Table~\ref{tab: robust_entity_order}.
-All values are the mean using five different zero-shot prompts.
-We can see that after swapping the order, most of predicted results (over 70\%) remain the same as before the swap.
-Therefore, it can be concluded that \textbf{For RE-RC sub-task, ChatGPT is not sensitive to the order of entities, and cannot accurately understand the subject-object relationship of entities.}
+After exchanging the order, the prediction result should be changed to an empty string, which indicates no relation.

+Table~\ref{tab: robust_entity_order} shows zero-shot prompted results for this subsection.
+Our experiments found that GPT-4 has made large progress in identifying subject-object order over GPT-3.5, so we list the performances of both GPT-3.5 and GPT-4 in this scenario for comparison.
+It can be seen that only a small amount of GPT-3.5's predictions (less than 30\%) can tell the difference between subject and object entities, which is denoted by the ratio of swapped predictions changed to no relation.
+For GPT-4, however, this ratio becomes much higher on all three datasets, with up to 84.77\% on the CoNLL04 dataset, yet still not satisfying enough on the other two datasets.
+Therefore, it can be concluded that \textbf{for the RE-RC sub-task, GPT-4 is more sensitive to the order of entities compared to GPT-3.5, but still needs further improvement to understand their subject-object relationships accurately.}